hyperledger/indy-hipe/text/feature-discovery/README.md

-- Name: feature-discovery
+# HIPE XXXX: protocol-discovery 1.0

 - Author: Daniel Hardman
 - Start Date: 2018-12-17

-# feature-discovery 1.0
-[summary]: #summary
+## Summary

-Describes how agents can query one another to discover what protocols they support.
+Describes how agents can query one another to discover which protocols they support, and to what extent.

-# Motivation
+## Motivation
 [motivation]: #motivation

 Though some agents will support just one protocol and will be statically configured to interact with just one other party, many exciting uses of agents are more dynamic and unpredictable.
-When Alice and Bob meet, they won't know in advance what features are supported by one another's agents.
+When Alice and Bob meet, they won't know in advance which features are supported by one another's agents.
 They need a way to find out.

-# Tutorial
+## Tutorial
 [tutorial]: #tutorial

 This HIPE introduces a protocol for discussing the protocols an agent can handle.
-The identifier for the message family used by this protocol is `feature-discovery`, and the fully qualified URI for its definition is:
+The identifier for the message family used by this protocol is `protocol-discovery`, and the fully qualified URI for its definition is:

-    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/feature-discovery/1.0
+    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/protocol-discovery/1.0

 ### Roles

-There are two roles in the `feature-discovery` protocol: `requester` and `responder`.
+There are two roles in the `protocol-discovery` protocol: `requester` and `responder`.
 The requester asks the responder about the protocols it supports, and the responder answers.
 Each role uses a single message type.